mpoitrasgmail/appdirectdemo/README.md

 # appdirectdemo
 My AppDirect Coding Challenge demo

+This application will integrate with AppDirect.
+More specifically, with the following events:
+* Subscription Create
+* Subscription Change
+* Subscription Cancel
+* User Assign
+* User Unassign
+* OAuth 1.0 Signature verification

+The application is currently running at http://www.mathieupoitras.com.

+The easiest way to exercise the code is simply to run the curl scripts (either on a unix bash or a windows git bash) as follows: src/test/resources/mathieupoitrascom/subscriptionCreate.sh
+OUTPUT:
+{"success":true,"accountIdentifier":"714d2dab-6956-4bc4-8f17-9c8b8a4e8d23"}
+Take the resulting JSON accountIdentifier, and pass it in the next scripts (in this case 714d2dab-6956-4bc4-8f17-9c8b8a4e8d23)

+src/test/resources/mathieupoitrascom/subscriptionChange.sh 714d2dab-6956-4bc4-8f17-9c8b8a4e8d23
+src/test/resources/mathieupoitrascom/assignUser.sh 714d2dab-6956-4bc4-8f17-9c8b8a4e8d23 ABCFGFDFGFDGH superuser@hello.com
+src/test/resources/mathieupoitrascom/unassignUser.sh 714d2dab-6956-4bc4-8f17-9c8b8a4e8d23 ABCFGFDFGFDGH superuser@hello.com
+src/test/resources/mathieupoitrascom/subscriptionCancel.sh 714d2dab-6956-4bc4-8f17-9c8b8a4e8d23

+Alternatively the code can be checked out from: git clone git@github.com:mpoitrasgmail/appdirectdemo.git

+Then build with:
+gradlew clean build

+Ran with (use run.sh for linux, run.bat for windows): run.sh run.bat

+Finally it can be tested with:
+The easiest way to exercise the code is simply to run the curl scripts (either on a unix bash or a windows git bash) as follows: src/test/resources/mathieupoitrascom/subscriptionCreate.sh
+OUTPUT:
+{"success":true,"accountIdentifier":"714d2dab-6956-4bc4-8f17-9c8b8a4e8d23"}
+Take the resulting JSON accountIdentifier, and pass it in the next scripts (in this case 714d2dab-6956-4bc4-8f17-9c8b8a4e8d23)

+src/test/resources/mathieupoitrascom/subscriptionChange.sh 714d2dab-6956-4bc4-8f17-9c8b8a4e8d23
+src/test/resources/mathieupoitrascom/assignUser.sh 714d2dab-6956-4bc4-8f17-9c8b8a4e8d23 ABCFGFDFGFDGH superuser@hello.com
+src/test/resources/mathieupoitrascom/unassignUser.sh 714d2dab-6956-4bc4-8f17-9c8b8a4e8d23 ABCFGFDFGFDGH superuser@hello.com
+src/test/resources/mathieupoitrascom/subscriptionCancel.sh 714d2dab-6956-4bc4-8f17-9c8b8a4e8d23

+NOTE:
+The test instance on AppDirect.com  (https://mathieupoitras-test.byappdirect.com, product Demo) does not send event urls or authentication headers.
+Thus the Ping And Integration tests fail.
+Running the application with no Spring profile (default) and executing actual valid calls from AppDirect.com should be successful but could not be tested.

+Below I have documented some of the things I have done to

 In order to present my code I have done the following:
 * Register a domain name (mathieupoitras.com)
 * Deployed a new server (using Linode)